JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Discussion and conclusion

-Through morphological analysis and SED modeling of the host galaxy of SDSSJ2222+2745, we have identified such an object, magnified by a factor of $\sim12$ \citep{cloonan25}.
-The only mildly disturbed morphology of the host galaxy, time of the last star-formation episode in its inferred star-formation history, color gradient, position at the low edge of the main sequence, and moderate dust all support this interpretation, as described in previous sections.
-However, an important caveat is that the SFH is based on SED modeling of only 6-7 photometric points, some of which are fairly shallow; the accuracy and precision of the inferred SFH is limited.
-The limitations of photometry-only SPS modeling is well documented in the literature, especially in the era of JWST studies \citep{Carnall+2019, leja+2019, Wang2024}.
+An important caveat to this work is that the SFH is based on SED modeling of only 6-7 photometric points, some of which are fairly shallow and thus the accuracy and precision of the inferred SFH is limited.
+The limitations of photometry-only SPS modeling are well documented in the literature, especially in the era of JWST studies \citep{Carnall+2019, leja+2019, Wang2024}.
 The age-metallicity-dust degeneracy leads to large uncertainties (when marginalized appropriately with flexible models, as we do here), and the constraints on recent age bins are limited, due to non-uniform sampling of key spectral features like Balmer Break (we recover Balmer Break-OII-H$\delta$ emission confusion in the maximum a posteriori models; see Figure \ref{fig:seds}).
+In short, deep NIRSpec IFU data would provide a much more definitive picture of this source's status as a transitional AGN, especially because it would also provide access to kinematic information from which recent merger history could be more reliably inferred.

+JWST has enabled the selection of large samples of type II AGN \citep{lyu24} and ensuing statistical studies of type I and type II AGN populations have supported the idea of an evolutionary pathway between these two types of objects, especially at redshifts beyond the local universe \citep[e.g.,][]{bonaventura2025}.
+These results imply the existence of transitional objects like the red quasars targeted by a number of previous studies both with JWST and in the pre-JWST era \citep[e.g.,][]{urrutia08,urrutia09,glikman15,glikman23,glikman24,kim15,vayner24,sankar25}.
+Yet at cosmological distances, it is generally not possible to study the host galaxies of candidate transitional AGN at the subgalactic scales relevant to understanding the actual physics driving the hypothesized transition.
+Gravitational lensing is the only way to access those physical scales.